SATVIKK1910/CampusKey/README.md

+**Note:**
+🚧 This project is currently under development.
+All files and the complete code will be uploaded soon, along with modifications and improvements.
+Stay tuned!

+---
 # **Campus Key**

 Campus Key revolutionizes college management by digitizing and centralizing student records.
 It offers an all-in-one platform where students' personal, academic, and extracurricular data are stored securely and can be accessed instantly using unique QR codes.